 Moore was at his home in Auckland when he died, his wife Yvonne said.

-He became the prime minister for 59 days before the October 1990 general election.
+Mike Moore became the Prime Minister for 59 days before the October 1990 general election.

 Following Labour's defeat in that election, Moore served as Leader of the Opposition until the 1993 election, after which Helen Clark successfully challenged him for the Labour Party leadership.

 Following his retirement from New Zealand politics, Moore was the Director-General of the World Trade Organisation from 1999 to 2002.
 He has also held the post of New Zealand Ambassador to the United States from 2010 to 2015.

 Moore was first elected to the Auckland seat of Eden in 1972, the youngest MP at 23 years old.

 Mike Moore is congratulated after delivering his valedictory speech in the House in 1999.
 Photo / NZ Herald

 He held the seat for one term and was defeated in the Rob Muldoon landslide victory in 1975.
 Soon after, he had the first of his three bouts of cancer.

 In 1978 he was elected to the Christchurch seat of Papanui, defeating National Cabinet Minister Bert Walker.
 He held that seat, which later became Christchurch North and Waimakariri, until his retirement from Parliament in 1999.

 In the fourth Labour Government from 1984 to 1990, Mike Moore held the portfolios of Overseas Trade & Marketing, Tourism, Sport & Recreation, America's Cup, External Relations & Trade, Deputy Finance, and Foreign Affairs.